learn-co-curriculum/phase-0-intro-to-js-2-errors-and-stack-traces/README.md

 ![assignment to constant variable](https://curriculum-content.s3.amazonaws.com/phase-0/errors-and-stack-traces/type-error.png)

-Whoa &mdash; there's a lot going on there!
+Whoa — there's a lot going on there!
 Let's break it down a bit.

 Near the top, you'll see JavaScript showing us the exact piece of code that's throwing the error.
 It's even pointing to the exact character it thinks is the